 - Difficulty breathing or changes in breathing patterns

 - Tremors or shaking

-- Excessive scratching or changes to skin or coat
+- Excessive scratching or changes to the skin and/or coat

 - Drastic weight change (either loss or gain)